-As we are all navigating our way through the COVID 19 pandemic, I can only imagine the amount of fear and anxiety that has taken place.
-I would like to share some tips to help decrease some of your anxiety when it comes to food and meals.
+As we are all navigating our way through the pandemic, I can only imagine the amount of fear and anxiety that many of you are feeling.
+In honor of National Nutrition Month, I would like to share some tips to help decrease some of your anxiety when it comes to planning your needs for nutrition during COVID-19.

 Self Care Nourishment Plan

-Whether you are following a meal on not, now is the time to practice flexibility and creativity with nourishment.
-Everytime we eat we are acting on self care by nourishing our brain and body.
+Whether you are following a meal plan or not, now is the time to practice flexibility and creativity with nourishment.
+Every time we eat we are acting on self care by nourishing our brain and body.
 One way to do this is to create a “tentative” nourishment plan for the day by planning out some ideas of what you want to eat for breakfast, lunch, and dinner, you can even add your snacks.
-Depending on how you are feeling each day you can keep your snacks open for a spontaneous choice based on what you may want intuitively.
+Depending on how you are feeling each day you can keep your snacks open for a spontaneous choice based on what you may want, as a way of practicing intuitive eating.

 Practice Food Flexibility

-Depending on on what is available to you at home or in the stores, you may not have the foods you like to eat on a regular basis.
+Depending on what is available to you at home or in the stores, you may not have the foods you like to eat on a regular basis.
 This means venturing out of your comfort zone to still nourish your body with the foods you have available to you.
-When doing this identify a coping skill to be used during each meal.
-Do
+When doing this, you’ll need to identify a coping skill to be used during each meal.
+No matter what it takes, we want to make sure you’re getting all you need when it comes to your nutrition during COVID-19.

 This is one of those times where you have full permission to eat your safe foods without a planned food challenge.
 With heightened anxiety and stress, it will feel safe to nourish your body the best you can with the foods that feel good.
 The main goal is to eat your regular meals throughout the day and focus on your recovery during this time.
 If you are feeling ready and supported then please follow through with increasing dietary variety and incorporating some of those foods that may give little anxiety.